KellerJordan/cifar10-airbench/README.md

 | Baseline | Mean accuracy | Time | PFLOPs |
 | - | - | - | - |
 | Standard ResNet-18 training | 96% | 7min | 32.3 |

-All timings are on a single NVIDIA A100 GPU.

-Note: `airbench96` has been improved since the paper from 46s to 35s.
-In addition, `airbench96_faster` is an improved (but more complicated) method which uses data filtering by a small proxy model.
-And `airbench94_muon` is an improved method using a variant of the [Muon optimizer](https://github.com/KellerJordan/modded-nanogpt?tab=readme-ov-file#proposed-optimizer).

 ---